rubygems/guides/README.md

 Setup
 -----

-First, install the `sass` command line tool.
-On MacOS you can use Homebrew:

-    $ brew install sass/sass/sass

-Then run `bundle install` and `bundle exec rake`.
+First, run `bundle install` and `bundle exec rake`.
 This will launch both Jekyll and Sass in "watch" mode.

 The pages will be available at http://localhost:4000/